500Foods/Scripts/tables/tables.md

 1. **Column Width Management**:
    - The script automatically determines column widths based on content
+   - Use `width` property to set fixed column widths
    - Use `string_limit` and `wrap_mode` for wide columns

 2. **Data Sorting**: